 In my work and life I try to cross borders of both medium and culture – that is, to embrace interdisciplinarity both in my practice and in the way it interfaces with society.
-Current work involves theatre practitioners, strangers on the street, campaigners, clergy, craft and visual arts curators.
+Recent work has involved theatre practitioners, writers, strangers on the street, campaigners, clergy, craft and visual arts curators.

 I make large-scale installations involving the public or specific groups in their materialization, such as The Gifts (2010) or Chasing Mirrors: Portraits of The Unseen.
 I also make smaller sculptural works, such as those recently shown as part of Tall Tales Touring.